 Cornice from Top of Fireplace

-In 1882 John Sloane, a partner in the New York furniture retailer W. & J. Sloane, paid the Herter Brothers $16,075 for the decoration of the parlor and library of his recently completed brownstone mansion at 997 Fifth Avenue.
-The library's woodwork and furniture, and many of the paintings and objects from the room are preserved in the Museum.
-This impressive mantel from the library is rendered in the Jacobean Revival style.
-Herter Brothers not only designed and carved the woodwork and furniture, but also supplied other decorative elements, including the elaborate curtains, objects and fireplace accoutrements such as the brass sconces, clock garniture, and fire screen, which where imported from France.
+In 1882 John Sloane, a partner in the New York furniture retailer W. & J. Sloane, paid Herter Brothers $16,075 for the decoration of his Fifth Avenue mansion.
+The library’s woodwork and furniture, and much of its contents—paintings and objects—are preserved in the Museum.
+This mantel is rendered in the Jacobean Revival style, inspired by the arts of sixteenth-century England.
+Herter Brothers not only made the woodwork and furniture, but also supplied other decorative elements, including the elaborate curtains, objects, and imported French fireplace accoutrements such as the brass sconces, clock garniture, and fire screen.

 14 3/4 x 100 1/4 x 7 in.
 (37.5 x 254.6 x 17.8 cm)